-Halloween Party At Crockett Hts.
+Party At Crockett Hts.

 Residents of Crockett Heights will have a Halloween party Friday night, Oct.
-31, at the gym in Crockett Heights.
-The party will begin at 8 p.m.
-Everyone is invited and costumes may be worn, has graduated from Officers Training School at Lackland Air Force Base in San Antonio, Sanchez, a 1970 honor graduate of Ozona High School and a 1974 graduate of University of Texas at Arlington. entered the Air Force in July Ir.
-Sanchez will be stationed at Mather Air Force
+31. at the gym in Crockett Heights. meet Monday, Nov.
+10, at The party will begin at 8 p.m.
+Everyone is invited and costumes may be worn.

-The activities will include volleyball, ping-pong, apple bobbing, Dr. Spook's Laboratory, plus food and drinks,
+The activities will include games, a cake walk, dancing, volleyball, ping-pong, apple bobbing, Dr. Spook's Laboratory, plus food and drinks.

-Sanchez Is OTS Graduate
+OTS Graduate